PixelsCommander/CanvasImage/README.md

 #####Problem#####

 Responsive images are common citezens of web applications and very often they are a bit larger than we need for particular screen size.
-This creates memory iverusage problem for mobile devices.
+This creates memory overusage problem for mobile devices.

 For example you have universal web app which works on desktops as well as on iPhones.